Considerations

 Principal Investigator Exceptions

 Deans and ORU Directors must approve PI exception requests.
 However, the authority to approve exceptions to Principal Investigator status's eligibility requirements is vested in Vice Chancellor for Research.
-A Request for Exception to PI Status Form must be requested by the RA, completed, and included in the proposal Cayuse record with Dean/Director signatures before routing to the Contract & Grant Officer.
+A Request for Exception to PI Status Form must be requested by the RA, completed, and included in the proposal Cayuse record with Dean/Director signatures before routing to the Vice Chancellor.

 Budget Preparation and Resources